Banff Dogsledding Tours

 Iconic to the great white north and our most popular activity is dogsledding.
 These docile and well-trained animals take you on a journey like no other through our Rocky Mountains.

-With six Banff dogsledding tour options to choose from in two locations, we have options to suit all needs and family size.
+With four Banff dogsledding tour options to choose from in two locations, we have options to suit all needs and family size.
 Like sleigh rides, this is another great family winter activity that allows parents to take their children (infants 0-5 y/o often riding at a lower cost) on this unique experience.
+Tours range from 30 minutes to 4 hours.

 Banff National Park Dogsledding Tours (Lake Louise)